 WHAT TO BUILD: An email list.
 If you like finding stuff and passing it along to others (beyond just friends and family), and if you’re a natural at edifying other people, and the coolness they bring to the world, your best leverage point to SHARE is via an email list.

 But, just not any email list as Katie Parrot points out here.
 “You want to optimize your email list–building efforts around quality subscribers.
 People who care about the things you care about, and who genuinely want the kind of advice that you have to offer.”
 Going beyond Katie’s advice, you may also tap into my 15+ year email experience if you feel you have the interests and characteristics I list here.

 WHAT TO STREAM: 1,800+ documentaries.
 Just to fuel my own innate competitive side (plus factious-wit), I’ve always said this will be one of my top 3 choices for my epitaph: I was more curious than you! 😉 Anyway, if you also have an insatiable thirst for knowing — across all spectrum’s of life — then you’ll enjoy this $20/yr on-demand streaming service.

 Curiosity Steam, created by the founder of The Discovery Channel, is where you can journey through non-fiction docs and series covering science, technology, history and nature.
 They even have a gift cards you can email.
 A great holiday e-stocking stuffer for a distant family member.
 Get your explore on as you get enlightened and educated.Click here to get my weekly goodness >>

-If you want to ensure you get this personal recommendation goodness, be sure to click the link above. > > NOTE: Unlike with my Money Monday newsletter, there is NO archive listings for this Friday email. > > So the only way to get future Weekend Whats entries is to subscribe above.
+If you want to ensure you get this personal recommendation goodness, be sure to click the link above.

+NOTE: Unlike with my Money Monday newsletter, there is NO archive listings for this exclusive, invite-only Saturday morning email.

+So the only way to get future Weekend Whats entries is to subscribe above.